Kameonx/TTS/Readme.txt

 ---

 🎤 Using the TTS Application

+🐍 Visit the web app hosted here: https://kameon2.pythonanywhere.com/

+😿 If the site is down you may also follow the steps below:

 1. Download and Extract the contents of the Zipped folder.
 2. Open the TTS folder and double click the app.py.
 3. Ctrl + Left Click on the 'http://' address that appears in the cmd window.